Co-branded credit cards: What they are and how they work

 No matter where you shop, it always feels like there’s a rewards credit card offer waiting for you at the checkout line.
-The advertising promotes a number of benefits if you apply today — discounts, rewards points and other exclusives you can only get by owning the brand’s co-branded credit card.
+The advertisement promotes a number of benefits if you apply today — discounts, rewards points and other exclusive offers you can only get by holding the brand’s co-branded credit card.

 Once reserved for airlines and hotels, more and more businesses are introducing co-branded credit cards to their customers.
-Household names including Apple, Expedia, PlayStation and Uber all have cards bearing their names, and they want you to add them to your wallet.
-But, do they make sense for your spending?
+Household names like Apple, Expedia, PlayStation and Uber have all introduced credit cards over the years, and they want you to add them to your wallet.
+But do these types of cards make sense for your spending?

-While co-branded credit cards do offer a lot of upsides, they usually make the most sense for those who can turn the points into big rewards.
-Before applying, it’s important to understand how the programs work and if spending over time can turn into valuable experiences at a discount.
+While co-branded credit cards offer a lot of benefits, they usually make the most sense for brand loyalists.
+Before applying, it’s important to understand how co-branded cards work and whether or not they’d be a good fit for you.

 What are co-branded credit cards?

 Co-branded cards were first created as loyalty bids by major airlines.
 Today, there’s no limit to the number of brands offering perks for signing up for the right credit card.
-From Starbucks to Sam’s Club, a plethora of companies offer their own co-branded credit cards and provide a variety of benefits and rewards for using them.
+From Starbucks to Sam’s Club, a number of companies offer their own co-branded credit cards and provide a variety of benefits and rewards for using them.

 How do co-branded credit cards work?

-While there is seemingly no limit on the number of co-branded credit cards to choose from, we did the research and selected some of the best cards in their respective categories.
+While there is seemingly no limit on the number of co-branded credit cards to choose from, we selected some of the best cards in their respective categories.
 If you’re looking to travel, shop online or simply save some money, these are the cards you’ll want in your wallet.

-Citi® / AAdvantage® Platinum Select® World Elite Mastercard®: Best airline travel card
+Citi / AAdvantage Platinum Select World Elite Mastercard*: Best airline card

 - Annual fee: $99, waived for the first 12 months

-- Rewards: 12X points per dollar spent at Hilton hotels and resorts; 6X points per dollar at U.S. restaurants, U.S. supermarkets and U.S. gas stations; 3X points per dollar on all other eligible purchases
+- Rewards rate: 12X points on eligible purchases at Hilton hotels and resorts; 6X points at U.S. restaurants, U.S. supermarkets and U.S. gas stations; 3X points on all other eligible purchases

 - Annual fee: $95

-According to hotel industry tracker MKG Consulting, Hilton Hotels is the fourth largest hotel chain worldwide with over 6,000 properties in its footprint.
+Hilton is one of the largest hotel chains in the world with 18 brands and over 6,000 properties.
 No matter where you go, there’s likely to be at least one Hilton hotel nearby.
-If you can earn enough points from everyday spending to get one free hotel night, this hotel credit card will bring value beyond its annual fee every year.
+If you can spend enough to earn one free hotel night, this hotel credit card will bring value every year beyond the first year.

 - Annual fee: $0

-Casual travelers can appreciate the simplicity of the Hotels.com Rewards Visa.
-Instead of collecting thousands of points and being locked into one hotel program, this co-branded Visa credit card lets you earn free nights at nearly any hotel with every $500 you spend.
-With no annual fee, there’s nothing but upside for casual travelers holding this card.
+Casual travelers will appreciate the simplicity of the Hotels.com® Rewards Visa® Credit Card.
+Instead of collecting thousands of points and being locked into one hotel program, this co-branded Visa credit card lets you earn reward nights at nearly any hotel.
+And with no annual fee, there’s nothing but upside for casual travelers holding this card.

-Amazon Prime Rewards Visa Signature Card: Best for online shopping
+Amazon Prime Rewards Visa Signature Card*: Best for Amazon shopping

-- Welcome offer: $70 Amazon gift card upon approval
+- Welcome offer: Up to $150 Amazon gift card upon approval

-- Rewards: 5 percent back at Amazon.com and Whole Foods Market; 2 percent back at restaurants, gas stations and drugstores; 1 percent back on everything else
+- Rewards rate: 5 percent back at Amazon.com and Whole Foods Market; 2 percent back at restaurants, gas stations and drugstores; 1 percent back on all other purchases

-- Rewards: 4 percent cash back at eligible gas stations, including gas at Costco (for the first $7,000 in purchases per year, then 1 percent); 3 percent back on restaurant and eligible travel purchases; 2 percent back on all Costco and Costco.com purchases; 1 percent on all other purchases
+- Rewards rate: 4 percent cash back on eligible gas and EV charging purchases, including gas at Costco (for the first $7,000 per year, then 1 percent); 3 percent cash back on restaurant and eligible travel purchases; 2 percent cash back on all Costco and Costco.com purchases; 1 percent cash back on all other purchases

-Is a co-branded credit card right for me?
+Is a co-branded credit card right for you?

-The biggest allure of co-branded credit cards is the promise of continual rewards you can turn into cash back, free flights or even bigger vacations.
-Should you start carrying around plastic bearing the logos of your favorite brands?
+The biggest allure of co-branded credit cards is the promise of ongoing rewards you can turn into cash back, free flights or better vacations.
+But should you start carrying around cards that bear the logos of your favorite brands?
 Before you apply, be sure to understand when it makes the most sense and when you should think twice.

 Pros of co-branded cards

-- Bonuses at your favorite brands: You’re going to spend at your favorite brands anyway — why not multiply the rewards?
-Using a co-branded credit card, you can often earn bonus points, miles or cash back for purchases at your favorite stores.
+Bonuses at your favorite brands.
+You’re going to spend at your favorite brands anyway — why not multiply the rewards?
+With a co-branded credit card, you can often earn bonus points, miles or cash back for purchases at your favorite stores.

 Cons of co-branded cards

-- Rewards are limited to one brand: With most co-branded credit cards, your rewards are limited for use with the branded company only.
+Rewards are limited to one brand.
+With most co-branded credit cards, your rewards are limited for use with the branded company only.
 For example, the Costco Anywhere Visa gives you cash back, but you have to redeem it at a Costco store.
-Even with airline partners, your choices are subject to their program rules.
+Even with airline cards, your choices are subject to their program rules.

-Don’t expect to use your points immediately: Although co-branded credit cards often come with big sign-up rewards, you may not get to use them for months to come.
-The average reward varies between programs, meaning it may take some time (and spending) to earn enough to use them.
+Don’t expect to use your points immediately.
+Although co-branded credit cards often come with big sign-up bonuses, you may not get to use them for a few months or more.
+The average rewards redemption threshold varies among programs, meaning it may take some time (and spending) to earn enough to use them.

-- Finding rewards can be difficult: For those who have never done it before, finding rewards with airlines and hotels can be a challenging experience.
-Unless you are comfortable using rewards programs, a co-branded credit card may not be the best option to gain big returns.
+Finding award options can be difficult.
+For those who have never done it before, finding award options with airlines and hotels can be a challenging experience.
+Unless you are comfortable navigating award charts, a co-branded credit card may not be the best option to gain big returns.

 There’s also nothing wrong with using cash back credit cards to earn flexible rewards that can be used toward anything you want.
-Simply spend as you normally would with the card, and use your built-up cash back balance to pay off charges.
+Simply spend as you normally would with the card and use your built-up cash back balance to pay off charges.
 Although there are often other ways you can redeem your rewards too, such as shopping with merchant partners.

 The bottom line

-Co-branded credit cards offer an easy pathway to getting rewards toward travel, shopping or even video games and free coffee.
-However, the points and miles you earn are only as good as your ability to use them.
-Before you start applying, be sure to have a plan on how to use the points (and ultimately gain rewards in excess of your annual fee).
+Co-branded credit cards offer an easy way to earn rewards for travel, shopping or even video games and free coffee.
+However, the points, miles or cash back you earn are only as good as your ability to use them.
+Before you apply for a credit card, be sure to have a plan for how to use the rewards (and ultimately earn enough rewards to offset any annual fees).

-The information about the Hotels.com® Rewards Visa® Credit Card, Costco Anywhere Visa® Card by Citi, Hilton Honors American Express Surpass® Card, the Citi® / AAdvantage® Platinum Select® World Elite Mastercard® and the Amazon Prime Rewards Visa Signature Card and Costco Anywhere Visa® Card by Citi has been collected independently by Bankrate.com.
+*The information about the Citi® / AAdvantage® Platinum Select® World Elite Mastercard®, Hilton Honors American Express Surpass® Card, Amazon Prime Rewards Visa Signature Card and Costco Anywhere Visa® Card by Citi has been collected independently by Bankrate.com.
 The card details have not been reviewed or approved by the card issuers.